chu-data-lab/CleanML/README.md

 `clean(dirty_train, dirty_test)`: take in the dirty training set and dirty test set.
 Clean the error in the training set and test set.
 Return `(clean_train, indicator_train, clean_test, indicator_test)`, which are the clean version datasets and indicators that indicate the location of error.

 ### Add new scenarios:
 We consider "BD" and "CD" scenarios in our paper.
-To investigate our scenarios, add scenarios to `/schema/scenarios.py`. <br>
+To investigate our scenarios, add scenarios to `/schema/scenarios.py`.